jwilleke/code-tests/README.md

 The four commands to master in clasp are:

 - clasp login 1HwK90MxJ8bNSfrrwsGKTbsvAfBSghCsSM7LtSzzyw8wTBtSz1PJQ3obG
-- clasp clone
+- clasp clone - clones script from Google (One time thing)
-- clasp push -w
+- clasp push -w - saves to Google (Then watches for you to save file and pushes to Google Every time)
-- clasp pull
+- clasp pull - pulls script from Google

 ## Project OAuth Scopes